ejkim000/cupcake-shop/README.md

 Customize your cupcakes for your special day!

-Pick your favorite one from our various cupcake designs and add cake, frosting, filling and size.
+Pick your favorite one from our various cupcake designs and add options of cake, frosting, filling and size.

 Create your account, and start to order your cupcakes.